dmadd1996/Computer_Sci_Tutorial/Email_Regex_Tutorial.md

 # Email Regex Tutorial

-This tutorial readMe will go over the components of email valid
+This tutorial readMe will go over the components of email validation regex.

 ## Summary